mambusskruj/binary_test/README.md

 ## Notes

-* Developer can edit files in path `php_sources/app/` and `nginx/conf/` in realtime, it is mounted as volume.
-For applying changes container might to be restarted with: `sudo docker-compose restart CONTAINER`.
+* Developer can edit files in path `php_sources/app/` and `nginx/conf/` in realtime, it is mounted as volumes.
+For applying changes containers might to be restarted with: `sudo docker-compose restart CONTAINER`.
 * PHP sources need to be provided in `./php_sources/app/` directory.